Samuel Wesley (composer, born 1766): Career

 Samuel showed his musical talent early in life.
 As a boy, he was recognised as a child prodigy by the British musical establishment, along with his elder brother, Charles.
 He quickly mastered the violin, harpsichord and organ.
 By the age of eight, he was becoming known for his composing and improvisational skills.
 His father, Charles, wrote:

 Wesley worked as a conductor as well as a music teacher and lecturer.
 He seems to have been one of the pioneers of the British organ recital: prior to his time, entertainment was not considered appropriate for a church building.
-Despite a reputation as the best improvisor on the organ in England, he never succeeded in obtaining an organist's post though he applied to the Foundling Hospital both in 1798 and 1813 and to St George's, Hanover Square in 1824.
+Despite a reputation as the best improviser on the organ in England, he never succeeded in obtaining an organist's post though he applied to the Foundling Hospital both in 1798 and 1813 and to St George's, Hanover Square in 1824.
 Generally he appeared to be mistrusted by the British establishment, perhaps due to a forthright manner, his marriage arrangements and it is possible to speculate that he was unreliable.
 From 1815 onwards, he was beset by lack of money and depression.
 At one stage, he was reduced to asking Vincent Novello for copying work.

 His ability on the organ was so highly regarded that he was introduced to, and played for Felix Mendelssohn in September 1837, a month before Wesley's death.
 Mendelssohn gave a recital at Christ Church Newgate, during which Wesley said to his daughter Eliza, "This is transcendent playing!
 Do you think I dare venture after this?"
 It seems that Mendelssohn persuaded the old man, who was by now very frail, to play.
-Mendelssohn stood by his side while he was playing and complimented him, but Wesley replied "Ah, Sir! you have not heard me play; you should have heard me forty years ago".
+Mendelssohn stood by his side while he was playing and complimented him, but Wesley replied "Ah, Sir! you have not heard me play; you should have heard me forty years ago."

 Wesley seems to have become acquainted with the works of Johann Sebastian Bach sometime between 1796 and 1808.
-In 1810, he and Charles Frederick Horn collaborated in publishing the first English edition of J.S.
-Bach's Well-Tempered Clavier.
+In 1810, he and Charles Frederick Horn collaborated in publishing the first English edition of Bach's The Well-Tempered Clavier.
 Their joint publication and popularisation of Bach's work have been described as an "English Bach awakening".
 No time was lost in converting others to the Bach cause; Wesley's principal converts were William Crotch and Charles Burney.
 In a series of letters to his friend, Benjamin Jacob, Wesley documented how he made Bach better appreciated.

 Compositions

 Francis Routh has compiled a list of all Wesley's keyboard works and hymn tunes, although some further organ pieces have subsequently been discovered.
-A complete list of Wesley's musical output would include:
+A complete list of Wesley's musical output includes: